 Milwaukee's many neighborhoods have much charm, and its beautiful parks are world-famous.Its lakefront downtown is busy, noted for its Old World charm and modern buildings.

 Metro Milwaukee is located 90 miles north of Chicago on Lake Michigan's western shore.
 Milwaukee's central location makes it a natural marketing hub.
-More than 70 million people and one-third of U.S. manufacturing volume are located within 600 miles of Milwaukee.
+Over 70 million people and one-third of U.S. manufacturing volume are located within 600 miles of Milwaukee.

 Metro Milwaukee offers a four seasons way of life—white winters, green springs and summers, and colorful falls.
 Average monthly temperatures range from 21 degrees Fahrenheit in January to 72 in July.
 Average annual precipitation is 35 inches, while snowfall averages 53 inches annually, yet both vary considerably from season to season.

-Fortune 500 Corporations Headquartered in Metro Milwaukee ( $1 Billion Plus in Revenue)
+Fortune 500 Corporations Headquartered in Metro Milwaukee (ranked by 2013 revenue)

 Major Private Sector Employers in Metro Milwaukee (ranked by employment)